opti

 Everything You Need to Know About Crafting with the Scorch Marker

-If you’ve ever had the desire to wood burn, but found it to be too difficult and technical, then you’re going to want to read this.
+If you’ve ever had the desire to wood burn, but found it to be too difficult and technical, then you've got to try the Scorch Marker Pro

 With Scorch Marker, you have the option to draw, paint, or stencil-in designs on wood, and then watch them burn into the surface like magic.